Bachelor of Arts in Communication Studies: Public Relations Option

 Pre-requisites: ENGL 201.

-This course provides an introduction to the writing skills needed in journalism and public relations for print and digital platforms.
+Provides an introduction to the writing skills needed in journalism and public relations for print and digital platforms.

 Catalog Listing